robertbrodrecht/launchpad/README.md

 I'm not sure how compatible this theme is WPMU.

-I am currently developing the first production site based on Launchpad and the second is in development by @iamdangavin.
+A few sites have been developed on top of Launchpad, and more are in the works.
 Feedback from this process is being integrated back into Launchpad as issues arise.

-I use CodeKit 2 to compile SASS and handle JavaScript includes and minification.
-Child-theme support is on the list for possible features, but it is probably a long way off.

 [Codex](_codex/index.md)
 ========================